YottaDB/YDBDoc/MessageRecovery/errors.rst

 BEGSEQGTENDSEQ, Journal file xxxx has beginning sequence number aaaa greater than end sequence number bbbb

-MUPIP Error: This indicates that the beginning sequence number aaaa of the journal file xxxx is greater than end sequence number bbbb.
+MUPIP Error: This indicates that the beginning sequence number aaaa of the journal file xxxx is greater than the end sequence number bbbb.

 Action: Report the entire incident context with appropriate log messages to your YottaDB support channel.